-UWB system has received great attentions as a short-range indoor wireless system because it provides a remarkable capacity increment by utilizing a huge bandwidth.
-However, the UWB system suffers from ISI due to the occupation of large bandwidth.
-To overcome this drawback, one deployed (DS-CDMA) with (RAKE) receivers.
-However, this scheme cannot be avoid complexity increment of the receiver side.
+The UWB system has received significant attention as a short-range indoor wireless system because it facilitates a remarkable capacity increment by using a huge bandwidth.
+However, this system suffers from intersymbol interference (ISI), which is the result of a large bandwidth.
+To overcome this drawback, DS-CDMA RAKE receivers have been deployed, but this approach cannot resolve the increase in complexity on the receiver side.

-Due to the ISI and complexity issues the TR technique, which is originally researched at underwater acoustics, has been extended to the UWB system, where the TR pre-filter is the time-reversed version of the channel impulse response (CIR).
-The TR pre-filter acts as a transmit matched filter and alleviate the receiver complexity.
-Moreover, it provides the spatial and temporal focusing effect [1].
-However, the TR pre-filter cannot eliminate ISI perfectly, as a result, the residual ISI degrades the performance of the system.
+Because of ISI and complexity issues, the time reversal (TR) technique, which was originally studied in the field of underwater acoustics, has been extended to the UWB system.
+The TR pre-filter is the time-reversed version of the channel impulse response (CIR) and acts as a transmit matched filter that addresses receiver complexity.
+It also provides a spatial and temporal focusing effect [1].
+However, the TR pre-filter cannot eliminate ISI fully, so residual ISI degrades system performance.

-In this paper we propose the simplified MMSE equalizer with the TR pre-filter to eliminate the residual ISI.
-Owing to the energy-focusing effect at the space-time domain, we can simplify the MMSE equalizer at the receiver side by using the shortened effective CIR and achieve a BER performance that is the same compared to full tap MMSE equalizer.
+In this study, we propose a simplified MMSE equalizer with the TR pre-filter to eliminate residual ISI.
+Considering the energy-focusing effect in the space–time domain, we can simplify the MMSE equalizer on the receiver side by using the shortened effective CIR, and achieve BER performance that is comparable to that of the full-tap MMSE equalizer.

-2. Time Reversal and Equalizer
+2. Time Reversal and the Equalizer

-For the TR, transmitter uses the time-reversed complex conjugate of the CIR as the pre-filter.
+For the TR, the transmitter uses the time-reversed complex conjugate of the CIR as the pre-filter.
 If we denote the CIR by h x (t), the pre-filter and the effective CIR are given by